Everything you need to know about Consolidating Credit Card Debt

 Why would you want to “consolidate credit card debt”?

 There are two aspects of credit card debt.
-There is the large principle, which is what got you in trouble in the first place, and then there are the double digit interest rates that were mentioned earlier.
-These interest rates increase the principle at what feels like an astronomical pace.
+There is the large principle, which is what got you in trouble in the first place, and then there are the double-digit interest rates that were mentioned earlier.
+These interest rates increase the principal at what feels like an astronomical pace.
 Credit Card consolidation can help you bring down this interest rate, which will give you a sense of breathing room that you likely didn’t have before.
-Depending on the size of the principle in question, even reducing the interest rate by a few percentage point can make a big difference in the long run.
+Depending on the size of the principal in question, even reducing the interest rate by a few percentage points can make a big difference in the long run.

 How to consolidate your credit card debt